 Q: What will I need to re-certify to the new version?

 A: Clients will have ample opportunity to transition, with a transition period lasting until October 31, 2025.
 During this transition period, you will be able to update your ISMS with new controls, implement changes, and record training activities as appropriate.
 Then PJR will conduct a recertification audit against the new standard and issue a new certificate.

 Q: What if I am new to certification?

 A: If you are working toward ISO 27001 certification for the first time, you will be allowed to choose which version you certify to, then need to make the transition within the time allotted; new certifications to the 2013 version of the standard will be allowed through April 30, 2024.
 After that date only audits to ISO 27001:2022 will be conducted.

 A: PJR will continue to update our website as more information becomes available, so be sure to check back regularly for additional changes!

 ISO 27001 is the international standard for Information Security Management Systems (ISMS).
 It provides a model for risk assessment, security design and implementation, and security management.
-The ISO 27001 standard specifies implementation and management guidelines to help keep your digital and paper information safe.
+The ISO 27001 standard specifies implementation and management guidelines to help keep your information safe.